oroinc/documentation/commerce/cloud/architecture.rst

 Disaster Recovery Principles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Oro uses the cold disaster recovery location.
-No resource is allocated and billed for until the disaster recovery launches.
-In case a disastrous event takes place in the primary location, the OroCloud environment is re-created in a different GCP Region unaffected by the disaster and where the Oro application instance may continue its operation.
-Each GCP Region that is used for a production hosting has an assigned DR location.
+Oro uses a cold disaster recovery location.
+No resources are allocated or billed until the disaster recovery is initiated.
+In case a disastrous event takes place at the primary location, the OroCloud environment is re-created at a different GCP Region unaffected by the disaster.
+Each GCP Region that is used for production hosting has a designated Disaster Recovery location.

-Oro provides both primary and DR IP addresses for outgoing connections to the customer as a part of onboarding information.
-These IP addresses must be added to the whitelists if any whitelisting used.
+Oro provides both primary and Disaster Recovery IP addresses to the customer as a part of onboarding information.
+These IP addresses must be added to the whitelists if any whitelisting is used.

 Disaster Recovery Flow
 ^^^^^^^^^^^^^^^^^^^^^^

-Customer Support requests DR approval by contacting environment owner technical contact person.
+Customer Support will request DR approval by contacting environment owner technical contact person.

-Once the DR is approved, OroCloud SWAT team puts the following plan into action:
+Once the DR is approved, OroCloud SWAT team uses the following action plan:

-* Provision the DR infrastructure and restore latest backups there
+* Provision the DR infrastructure and restore latest backups at the new infrastructure
 * Update the DNS record to point to the new location (if possible)
-* Perform health check of the restored instance
+* Perform health checks for the restored instance

-Once the restored instance health check is complete and the instance is confirmed to be up and running, Customer Support notifies the technical contact person specified by the environment owner that the service has been successfully restored.
+Once the health check for the restored instance is complete and the instance is up and running, Customer Support will notify the technical contact that the service has been successfully restored.

 .. note:: If the Oro application is configured with the custom domain, the DNS record update should be handled by the domain owner.